How To Stop A Draught From Behind Kitchen Cupboards? In 13 Ways

 • Enhanced Home Value: Stopping draughts can also increase the value of your home by improving its energy efficiency and comfort level.
 This can be particularly beneficial if you plan to sell your home in the future.

-2. What Are Some Different Types Of Rugs Or Runners That Can Be Used To Block Draughts?
+What Are The Different Types Of Rugs Or Runners Used To Block Draughts?

 Rugs and runners can be a stylish and effective way to block drafts in your home.
 Here are some different types of rugs and runners that can help block drafts: